 When you elect to fight a traffic citation in court, you’ll be given a firm hearing date on which you’ll be able to stand before a judge and argue your case.
 Your hearing will have certain adversarial qualities.
 Pitting your testimony against that of the officer who wrote your citation, you’ll attempt to convince the judge that the officer erred in issuing your ticket.
 The officer in question will present his or her justification for issuing that ticket.

 In the end, the presiding judge will determine who is in the right.
-If you make a convincing case for why you should not have received your citation, you'll likely be absolved from any wrongdoing and your fine will be waived.
+If you make a convincing case for why you should not have received your citation, you’ll likely be absolved from any wrongdoing and the fine will be waived.
 If you fail to sway the judge, nothing will change.

 You carry a major trump card as you go into this process.
 If the officer who issued your citation fails to appear at your hearing, the presiding judge will dismiss your case.
 In many jurisdictions, citing officers habitually miss these hearings.
 For instance, a recent study found that citing officers appear at fewer than one in five traffic hearings in the city of Atlanta.